Eliewiii/View_Factor_Computation_With_Radiance/README.md

 The package is still under construction.
 Most of the key features are already implemented, but the consideration of obstructions for instance is not fully operational.

-The package requires predefine geometry in the Polydata format from the PyVista package.
-The view factors to compute need to be predifined by the user: an additional package to select automatically the view factors to compute will be implemented in the future.

 ## Features

 **Implemented**: